katydecorah/katydecorah.github.io/code/_posts/2018-01-16-spreadsheet-collator.md

 ---
 title: Collate Google Form responses into Google Docs
-category: code

 image: https://c1.staticflickr.com/5/4607/27955743299_e5aa8d82ba_o.png
 tags:
   - Node.js
   - API
 emoji: 📁
 ---

 For [Ela Conf](http://elaconf.com) 2016 and 2017, we created a Google Form to collect speaker feedback.
 The form had the following fields:

-+ For which session are you leaving feedback?
+- For which session are you leaving feedback?
 (A select box with all the possible talks)
-+ What did you learn?
+- What did you learn?
-+ What did you find confusing?
+- What did you find confusing?
-+ What's one thing the speaker(s) can improve their talk for next time?
+- What's one thing the speaker(s) can improve their talk for next time?

 We then read through the responses, summarized them into a personal report for each speaker, and then sent the feedback to each speaker after the conference.